aetperf/aetperf.github.io/_posts/2023-04-18-TPC-H-benchmark-of-DuckDB-and-Hyper-on-native-files-WIP.md

 ---

-In this blog post, we explore the use of two SQL engines, and specifically their Python API, for querying files.
-The engines in focus are :
+In this blog post, we examine the performance of two popular SQL engines for querying large files:
 - [Tableau Hyper](https://help.tableau.com/current/api/hyper_api/en-us/index.html) / Proprietary License
 - [DuckDB](https://duckdb.org/) / MIT License
+These engines have gained popularity due to their efficiency, ease of use, and Python APIs.

-The [TPC-H](https://www.tpc.org/tpch/) benchmark is a widely-used measure of such systems' performance, consisting of a set of queries that have broad industry-wide relevance.
+To evaluate their performance, we use the [TPC-H](https://www.tpc.org/tpch/) benchmark, which is a widely-used measure of such systems' performance, consisting of a set of queries that have broad industry-wide relevance.
 The data can be created using pre-determined database sizes, referred to as *scale factors*.
-In the following with are going to use these scale factors:
+In the following with are going to use a rather wide range of scale factors :  1, 3, 10, 30, 100.
-- 1
-- 3
-- 10
-- 30
-- 100

 All the measurements are performed on the same laptop with a Linux OS.
 While it is possible to query Parquet files with both engines, we use the native file formats in the following:
 - *.duckdb* for DuckDB
 - *.hyper* for Tableau Hyper
 It is usually more efficient to run the queries on the native file format, matching the engine internals, than on Parquet files.

-An important point is that both packages are used with default settings.
-We could probably imprive the presented timings with some configuration option tuning.

-Note that the DuckDB storage format is not always backward compatible, because is under development and not stabilized yet.
-It will be though when version 1 is introduced.
-So basically, a *.duckdb* file written with a given version must be read with the same version.
+Note that we employ default settings for both packages, and although the presented timings could be improved with configuration options tuning, we present the results without any modifications.
+It is also important to note that the DuckDB storage format is still under development and not yet stabilized, making it not always backward compatible.

 ## Package versions:

     Python          : 3.11.3 | packaged by conda-forge | (main, Apr  6 2023, 08:57:19) [GCC 11.3.0]
     DuckDB          : 0.7.2-dev2144
     TableauHyperAPI : 0.0.16868

 ## System information